New York Innovation Hub: 395 Fifth Avenue

 New York, NY 10001

 Stock Symbol: ACN

 Accenture is one of the world's leading management consulting, technology services and outsourcing companies.

 Accenture changed its name from Andersen Consulting in 2001 after severing ties from its parent company Arthur Andersen.
-The company went public on the NYSE in April,
+The company went public on the NYSE in April, 2001.

 In June 2009, the company was incorporated in Ireland from Bermuda.